veebch/Bip39-Dice/README.md

 This is a pdf + code containing the instructions and the English BIP39 list for offline generation a full BIP39 24 word seed.
 The first 23 words are generated using paper and dice, and the 24th word is generated using the script `24thword.py`.

+## Step 1: First 23 words

+Print the pdf,  grab a pen, a pocket calculator (optional) and some dice and generate the first 23 words.

 ## What now?

 To determine the final 24th word, on an OFFLINE machine, edit `rolls.txt` and replace the words with the 23 that you chose using dice.
 Then run: